Why Abandoning Paris Is a Disaster for America

 Vikram J. Singh is senior advisor for national security, democracy, and technology at the Center for American Progress.
 He was previously vice president at the center and deputy assistant secretary of defense for South and Southeast Asia. (@VJS_Policy)

-Julianne ("Julie") Smith is director of the strategy and statecraft program at the Center for a New American Security.
+Julianne ("Julie") Smith is director of the transatlantic security program at the Center for a New American Security.
 Prior to joining CNAS, she served as the deputy national security advisor to Vice President Joe Biden from 2012 to 2013.
 Before going to the White House, she served as the principal director for European/NATO policy at the Pentagon.
 Smith lives in Washington with her husband and two children.
 Smith is a co-editor of Shadow Government. (@Julie_C_Smith)

 Jake Sullivan is a Martin R. Flug visiting lecturer at Yale Law School.
 He served in the Barack Obama administration as national security advisor to Vice President Joe Biden and director of policy planning at the State Department, as well as deputy chief of staff to Secretary of State Hillary Clinton.